testanalysis/SWE-Assignment/README.md

 POST /register: Create a new administrator.

-DELETE /administrators/{id}: Delete a specific scheme by its ID.
+DELETE /administrators/{id}: Delete a specific administrator by its ID.

 3. Applicants: